 Your Medical Home Primary Care Provider will discuss with you the need for diagnostic tests.
 They may also discuss with you the need for other specialist services.
 If necessary, they will refer you to an In-Network specialist for treatment.
-Your Medical Home will then coordinate your care.
-This may include sharing important information with your specialist.
-You must get a referral to receive covered services from a specialist.
+Your Medical Home will then coordinate your care with any Prior Authorization needed.